-He dons heavy, inter-woven chainmail beneath the well-worn traveling robes belonging to his patron Church of Kitmoor; once a blinding white, they are now an off-beige color from the dust of his few years of travel.
-His satchel is slung low over his right shoulder, the straps taught due to the numerous medicinal herbs and apothecary kits stuffed into the bag.
+He dons heavy, inter-woven chainmail beneath the well-worn traveling robes belonging to his patron Church of Kitmoor; once a blinding white, they are now an off-beige color from the dust of his several years of travel.
+His satchel is slung low over his right shoulder, the straps taught due to the numerous medicinal herbs and apothecary kits stuffed into the pockets.

 In dire opposite of the state of his clothes, the large medallion of the holy-symbol of the Church pinned on his lapel shines and gleams thanks to constant polishing and care.
 A large and well broken-in leather snap-brim hat shields his eyes from the mercilessness of the two suns.
 It often droops down at the edges and can obscure his facial features.

-Nikolai grew up in the small city of Kol near the northern border of Gaukaro, the stretch of land near the mountain range where one of the Dwarven kingdoms lay; far north and east of the prefect of Antimor.
+Nikolai grew up in the small city of Kol near the northern border of Gaukaro, the stretch of land near the mountain range where one of the Dwarven kingdoms lay; far to the north and east of the prefecture Antimor.